Caught in the cosmic web: environmental effects on subhalo abundance and internal density profiles: Introduction

-On even smaller scales, the correlation between the internal properties of low-mass halos and their cosmic web environment appears to be even stronger \citep{BLlambay2013}. \cite{Hellwing2021}, hereafter \citetalias{Hellwing2021}, showed that halos with masses below $M=\Msun[{6\times10^{10}}]$ residing in higher-density environments, such as filaments, are more concentrated compared to those found in e.g. voids.
-They also showed that low-mass halos in dense environments form earlier than their counterparts with similar masses in low-density cosmic web environments.
-Most of the halos in this mass regime reside within the orbit of a more massive host and were accreted during its hierarchical assembly.
+On even smaller scales, the correlation between the internal properties of low-mass haloes and their cosmic web environment appears to be even stronger \citep{BLlambay2013}. \cite{Hellwing2021}, hereafter \citetalias{Hellwing2021}, showed that haloes with masses below $M=\Msun[{6\times10^{10}}]$ residing in higher-density environments, such as filaments, are more concentrated compared to those found in e.g. voids.
+They also showed that low-mass haloes in dense environments form earlier than their counterparts with similar masses in low-density cosmic web environments.
+Most of the haloes in this mass regime reside within the orbit of a more massive host and were accreted during its hierarchical assembly.